Transfer of College Credit (Policy)

 - Credit awarded will not exceed either the number of credits earned for the original course or credits carried by the LMC equivalent course.
 If a transfer course has fewer credits than the equivalent, the lesser amount of credit is assigned; if a transfer course has more credits than the equivalent, credits above the assigned amount are awarded as general elective credit.
 Any transfer courses which are assigned credits on a system other than semester hours (such as quarter hours) are converted to semester hours when transfer credit is awarded.
 Standard conversion scales are used.

 - Any transfer course which is not clearly identified as equivalent to an LMC course is referred to the appropriate academic department to determine equivalency.

-Once the transfer evaluation is complete, the student is mailed a letter and worksheet indicating the transfer credits posted to her or his LMC record.
-Students wishing to challenge a transfer credit award may do so by contacting the Records & Registration Department/Registrar’s Office.
+Once the transfer evaluation is complete, the student is emailed a letter and worksheet indicating the transfer credits posted to her or his LMC record.
+Students wishing to challenge a transfer credit award may do so by contacting the Records & Registration Department.

 Transfer Out of LMC

 While Lake Michigan College does its best to remain transfer-friendly, the College cannot guarantee transfer of any course.
 Only the receiving institution may determine whether a course will be accepted for transfer based on its own criteria and transfer policies.

 ** For calculation of GPA for selective admissions Health Sciences programs please refer to the specific Health Science program application.

 General Education Requirements Waiver for Degree Holders and MTA Completers